developer-zebra/developer-zebra-site/src/stagenow/3-4/installing/index.md

 productversion: '3.4'
 ---

-## Introduction
+## Overview
-This section provides instructions for installing, uninstalling, and upgrading the StageNow Staging Solution, including system requirements.
+This section provides instructions for installing, uninstalling and upgrading StageNow for Windows.

 -----

-## StageNow Workstation Requirements
+### Prerequisites
-Following are the minimum requirements for the host computer to run the StageNow Workstation Tool:
+The following are required to run the StageNow desktop tool:

-* Operating system: Microsoft Windows 7 (64 bit)
+* A workstation with Microsoft Windows 7 (64 bit) or later

-* Operating memory: 2 GB minimum
+* 2 GB RAM minimum

-* Hard drive storage: 6 GB minimum (if .Net Framework is not already installed)
+* 6 GB minimum available storage (if .NET Framework not already installed)

-* Screen resolution: 1366 x 768 (16:9 ratio) recommended
+* StageNow installer.
+(See the [StageNow download page](../download))

-* .Net Framework 4.5
+* Microsoft .NET Framework 4.5 (included with the StageNow installer)

-* .Net 4.5.1 is included in the StageNow installation wizard if required, and also available at http://www.microsoft.com

-* StageNow Workstation Tool installer, available at http://www.zebra.com/support

-* A PDF reader for supporting staging material, Adobe Acrobat Reader recommended.
+* A PDF reader (for displaying and printing staging barcodes)

-* Java Runtime (JRE) to use Audio staging
+* The Java Runtime Environment (for audio staging)

-* Wireless network interface card to use the Wi-Fi Hotspot feature
+* Wi-Fi access (for Wi-Fi Hotspot feature)

 -----